gsroka/magpie-chat-app/README.md

 - [ ] Add concise **JSDoc** comments to key components and functions.
 - [ ] Perform manual testing of all functionalities across different browsers and screen sizes (RWD).
 - [ ] Ensure the Git history is clean and follows the **Conventional Commits** convention.
+- [ ] Add transitions and animations to the application.
+- [ ] Submit the project bundle file.